valnyx17/git-convention/README.md

 ## how to issues guide

+[this video](https://www.youtube.com/watch?v=MvyGcLg6AvI) is a great guide on how issues work.

+issues are meant to be a "what should we do" sort of building block of github.

+you make an issue, you make a pr to solve said issue, you close the issue.

+or, it can be used as a roadmap, a task checklist to finally close when it's done.

+a lot of things can be done with issues, and if you want some examples, look at various github repos.

 ## why you should use the `github issue notebooks` vscode extension

 [github issue notebooks] is a vscode extension that allows for jupyter-notebook